 Top Tips For Taking a Boat To/From Mykonos and Santorini

-If you get sea sickness easily then you should take the regular boat because when there is wind the journey can be a little rough and the speedboats feel the impact of this much more than the larger ferries.
+If you get seasick easily then you should take the regular boat because when there is wind the journey can be a little rough and the speedboats feel the impact of this much more than the larger ferries.

-If you are travelling from other ports on the mainland or other Greek islands, you can check out ferry schedules, times and prices here.
+If you are traveling from other ports on the mainland or other Greek islands, you can check out ferry schedules, times, and prices here.

 Please note that you might find a small difference in prices depending on the ferry company.

 The Battle Of The Islands: Mykonos Or Santorini